Neyrin/News-Feed/README.md

 Assignment 1 in PHP for the webdeveloper-class of 2018 @ Yrgo.

 ## Getting started
-- Clone or download the repository.
+- Clone or download the repository [here](https://github.com/Neyrin/News-Feed.git).
-- Open a local web server of your preference (e.g. MAMP, XAMP..)
+- Open a local web server of your preference (e.g. MAMP, XAMP..).
 - Open the index.php file in your browser.

 ## Tested